grafana/grafana/docs/sources/features/panels/graph.md

 {{< docs-imagebox img="/img/docs/v43/graph_axes_grid_options.png"  max-width= "900px" >}}

 The Axes tab controls the display of axes, grids and legend.
-The ``Left Y`` and ``Right Y`` can be customized using:
+The **Left Y** and **Right Y** can be customized using:

-- ``Unit`` - The display unit for the Y value
+- **Unit** - The display unit for the Y value
+- **Scale** -
-- ``Grid Max`` - The maximum Y value. (default auto)
+- **Y-Min** - The minimum Y value. (default auto)
-- ``Grid Min`` - The minimum Y value. (default auto)
+- **Y-Max** - The maximum Y value. (default auto)
-- ``Label`` - The Y axis label (default "")
+- **Label** - The Y axis label (default "")

-Axes can also be hidden by unchecking the appropriate box from `Show Axis`.
+Axes can also be hidden by unchecking the appropriate box from **Show**.

 ### X-Axis Mode

 There are three options:

-- The default option is `Time` and means the x-axis represents time and that the data is grouped by time (for example, by hour or by minute).
+- The default option is **Time** and means the x-axis represents time and that the data is grouped by time (for example, by hour or by minute).

-- The `Series` option means that the data is grouped by series and not by time.
+- The **Series** option means that the data is grouped by series and not by time.
 The y-axis still represents the value.

     {{< docs-imagebox img="/img/docs/v45/graph-x-axis-mode-series.png" max-width="700px">}}

-- The `Histogram` option converts the graph into a histogram.
+- The **Histogram** option converts the graph into a histogram.
 A Histogram is a kind of bar chart that groups numbers into ranges, often called buckets or bins.
 Taller bars show that more data falls in that range.
 Histograms and buckets are described in more detail [here](http://docs.grafana.org/features/panels/heatmap/#histograms-and-buckets).

     <img src="/img/docs/v43/heatmap_histogram.png" class="no-shadow">

 ### Legend

-The legend hand be hidden by checking the ``Show`` checkbox.
-If it's shown, it can be displayed as a table of values by checking the ``Table`` checkbox.
-Series with no values can be hidden from the legend using the ``Hide empty`` checkbox.
+The legend hand be hidden by checking the **Show** checkbox.
+If it's shown, it can be displayed as a table of values by checking the **Table** checkbox.
+Series with no values can be hidden from the legend using the **Hide empty** checkbox.

 ### Legend Values

 Additional values can be shown along-side the legend names:

-- ``Total`` - Sum of all values returned from metric query
+- **Total** - Sum of all values returned from metric query
-- ``Current`` - Last value returned from the metric query
+- **Current** - Last value returned from the metric query
-- ``Min`` - Minimum of all values returned from metric query
+- **Min** - Minimum of all values returned from metric query
-- ``Max`` - Maximum of all values returned from the metric query
+- **Max** - Maximum of all values returned from the metric query
-- ``Avg`` - Average of all values returned from metric query
+- **Avg** - Average of all values returned from metric query
-- ``Decimals`` - Controls how many decimals are displayed for legend values (and graph hover tooltips)
+- **Decimals** - Controls how many decimals are displayed for legend values (and graph hover tooltips)

 The legend values are calculated client side by Grafana and depend on what type of aggregation or point consolidation your metric query is using.
 All the above legend values cannot